 American foreign policy today.
 American relations with major allies, the Communist countries and the Third World.
 Current problems in American foreign policy such as d'etente, national security, disarmament, the global allocation of resources.
-1 c.u.

 LAC 226 MODERN LATIN AMERICA AND CARIBBEAN, 1825-PRESENT (Also HIS 226)